SharjAhmed/battleships/README.md

     * [GitHub](https://github.com/):
         * GitHub was used to store the project's code after being pushed from Git.
     * [Heroku](https://www.heroku.com)
-        * Heroku is a cloud based platform used to deploy the application on.
+        * Heroku is a cloud-based platform used to deploy the application on.

 ## Testing
 * Browser Testing: